niksy/node-stdlib-browser/README.md

 };
 ```

-Some packages such as expose ESM file through `.mjs` extension.
-Additional
+Some packages such as `native-url` expose ESM file through `.mjs` extension.
-Webpack configuration could be needed to properly handle those packages.
+Additional Webpack configuration could be needed to properly handle those
+packages.

 For example, to make `native-url` use ESM version of `native-querystring`, apply
 following configuration: